maoberlehner/markus-oberlehner-net/content/blog/combining-graphql-and-vuex.md

 },
 ```

-This makes it possible to run `npm start api` to start the API server.
+This makes it possible to run `npm run api` to start the API server.
 The `nodemon` package, automatically restarts the server when files are changing, which is especially useful during development.

 ### Using GraphiQL to test the API server